SUMNER COUNTY DEMOCRATIC PARTY BYLAWS

 - transfer all records to his/her successor within 14 days of election.

-SECTION 14: Neutrality.
-The Sumner County Party shall not endorse or campaign for any specific Democratic Primary Candidate prior to or during a contested local, state, or national Democratic Primary Election.
-Except for the Chair, County Party Officers, acting apart from their party office, may support and participate in campaigns for local, state, or national candidates of their choice in contested Democratic Primaries.
+SECTION 11: Neutrality.
+The County Party shall not endorse or campaign for any specific Democratic Primary Candidate prior to or during a contested local, state, or national Democratic Primary Election.
+With the exception of the Chair, County Party Officers and Executive Committee members, acting apart from their party office, are encouraged to support and participate in campaigns for local, state, or national candidates of their choice in contested Democratic Primaries.
 All who seek to become Democratic National Convention Delegates must register in support of a specific Presidential Candidate prior to the delegate nominating procedure.
 Should the County Party Chair seek to become a delegate, the Chair may declare personal support for a specific Presidential candidate.

-SECTION 15: Must Support Nominees of the Democratic Party.
+SECTION 12: Must Support Nominees of the Democratic Party.
 No person shall be an officer or Executive Committee member if they shall not support nominees of the Democratic Party.
 Failure to support the nominees of the Democratic Party is cause for Automatic Expulsion.
-Officers will be removed under Article IV, Section 7, (a) 2).
+Violators will be removed under Article IV Section 7.